acon : Console and WebService Utility for allegro Databases

 It may happen that there's no value in #123$a and that in this case the value from another tag is to be used and put into #123$a, say #124$x.
-Then add #124$x to the line:
+Then just add #124$x to the end of the line:

 #123$a 300 "Language" :eng: #124$x

-In some cases, extra text is needed following the input field, like a helpful hint.
+In some cases, extra text is needed following after the input field, like a helpful hint.

 #123$a :xyz: "Language:" !(Enter language code)!